brandonjackson/global-dialogues/docs/database_guide.md

 - High `50pct` values (>0.8) = Strong median consensus, at least half of groups strongly agree

 These metrics help identify responses with broad cross-demographic appeal and are particularly useful for finding viewpoints that resonate across diverse populations.

+##### Understanding Branching in Survey Flow

+The survey supports "branching" where a poll question can lead to different follow-up questions based on the answer selected.
+This creates focused discussion groups where only participants who gave similar answers vote on each other's explanations.

+**How Branching Works:**
+1. A poll question (e.g., "Have you used AI?") can have up to 3 branches
+2. Each branch leads to ONE "Ask Opinion" question immediately after the poll
+3. Only participants who selected the option(s) for that branch see and vote on responses within that branch
+4. After the branched question, all participants rejoin the main survey flow

+**How Branches are Represented in the Database:**

+1. **Branch Identification**: Branched questions have their question text prefixed with "Branch A -", "Branch B -", or "Branch C -"

+2. **Branch Agreement Columns**:
+   - `branch_a`, `branch_b`, `branch_c` columns contain agreement rates ONLY from participants within that specific branch
+   - These columns are reused across ALL branched questions in the survey

+3. **Branch Metadata Columns**:
+   - Columns starting with `branches_` (e.g., `branches_have_you_ever_felt_an_ai_truly_understood`) contain TEXT indicating which branch and option
+   - Format: "Branch A - Yes" or "Branch B - No"
+   - These identify which poll option led to this branched discussion

+**Example:**
+- Poll: "Have you used AI companions?" with options Yes/No
+- Branch A follows "Yes" → "Branch A - What benefits did you experience?"
+- Branch B follows "No" → "Branch B - What concerns prevented you from trying?"
+- For responses to Branch A question:
+  - `branch_a` shows agreement from other "Yes" voters only
+  - `branches_have_you_used_ai_companions` = "Branch A - Yes"
+  - All other segment columns (africa, o1_english, etc.) are NULL or show general population data

 #### `participants`
 Participant-level metrics including PRI scores.